vivrichards600/friendlytester.github.io/speaker-rider.md

 All public speaking engagements take a lot of preparation time, however, I believe this time increases for workshops, tutorials and keynotes.
 Workshops and tutorials tend to be anything from 2 hours to a full day, that is a lot of time to keep attendees engaged.
 This requires focusing on the content, designing good activities and thinking about the learning objectives for the attendees.
 My workshop fee is a minimum of £500 for a half day or less, plus travel and accommodation as listed above.
 For a tutorial the fee is a minimum of £1500, however, this will vary depending on the fees being charged by your event.
 Fees for keynotes vary, but I expect to receive a fee if asked to keynote.

 ## Workshop and Tutorial Attendance
-**The number of attendees in a workshop and tutorial is dictated by me**
+**The number of attendees in a workshop and tutorial is decided by me**

 If I'm invited to deliver a workshop or a tutorial at your event, I'll be able to set the max attendance for it.
 I don't have a fixed number for this, as it depends on the type of workshop.
 If it involves a laptop it will be somewhere between 24-30, as then I'll actually stand a chance of getting around people when they need help.
 For a class that doesn't involve a laptop, this could be significantly higher, for example, my famous LegoAutomation class I've done with up to 80 people.